PlayStation 2 Expansion Bay: Hard Disk Drive

-The PlayStation 2 Hard Disk Drive (PS2 HDD) was released on July 19, 2001, in Japan (together with the Network Adaptor) and on March 23, 2004, in North America.
+The PlayStation 2 Hard Disk Drive (PS2 HDD) was released on July 19, 2001, in Japan (together with the Network Adaptor), in Europe on May 22, 2002 (together with the Linux Kit), and in North America on March 23, 2004 (together with Final Fantasy XI).
 It requires the Network Adaptor to connect to the PlayStation 2 and to receive power.
-The HDD has a 40 GB capacity that can be used by games to reduce load time by putting data on the hard drive temporarily, or back up memory card data.
-Due to MagicGate copyright protection, programs that are bootable directly from the HDD (e.g. PlayStation Broadband Navigator, PlayOnline Viewer, Pop'n Music Puzzle-dama Online) are keyed to the system when that system installs them.
+The HDD has a 40 GB capacity that can be used by games to reduce load time by putting data on the hard drive temporarily, installing downloadable content, or to transfer backup game save data from memory cards.
+IBM, Maxtor and Seagate produced hard drives used in these kits.

+Due to MagicGate copyright protection, programs that are bootable directly from the HDD (e.g. PlayStation Broadband Navigator, PlayOnline Viewer, Central Station) are keyed to the system when that system installs them.
 The HDD can be transferred to another PlayStation 2 system and files on the HDD can be accessed, but those specific programs cannot be booted without being reinstalled.
 Contrary to popular belief, a complete reformat of the HDD is not necessary upon transfer of the HDD between consoles, or else it would not be useful to have the HDD be preformatted and have preinstalled software, as is the case with the North American HDD unit.
 An HDD Utility Disc is included to allow maintenance of the HDD (including defragmentation, disk repair and formatting utilities, along with a file manager browser) and in North America, Final Fantasy XI is also included.
 There are 35 North American games that support the HDD.

-Maxtor and Seagate Technology produced hard drives used in these kits.

-Unofficial software called HD Loader (later HD Advance and also Open PS2 Loader) allow users to copy entire games to the HDD and run them without the discs.
-They also allow using some standard consumer hard drives in the PS2, however they will not be compatible with software that is expecting the standard PS2 hard drive.
-This software combined with a hard drive allows one to play games without using the original disc.
-This is desirable as it protects the fragile and perhaps rare game discs from harm, in some cases it may improve performance.

-This practice is not without controversy, however.
-HD Loader bypasses the usual copy protection mechanisms built into the console, which allowed for piracy.
+Unofficial software such as HD Loader (and later HD Advance and Open PS2 Loader (OPL)) allows users to copy entire games to the HDD and run them without the discs.
+They also allowed using some standard consumer hard drives with the PS2, however they will not be compatible with software expecting the standard PS2 hard drive.
+These softwares combined with a hard drive allows one to play games without using the original disc.
+This is desirable as it protects the fragile (and perhaps rare) game discs from harm, and in some cases, may improve performance.
+It is not without controversy, however; the aforementioned HD Loader software for example bypasses the usual copy-protection mechanisms built into the console, leading to piracy.